OVERVIEW

 Delivery Method: Design-Bid-Build (Special Prequalification Process)

-Awards and Honors: Boston Society of Architects - Harleston Parker Medal
+- Boston Society of Architects - Harleston Parker Medal

-“I have had a working relationship with W. T. Rich Company for more than 20 years.
-They tackle each and every project with an incredible sense of passion, commitment, and teamwork.
+“W.T.
+Rich tackles each and every project with an incredible sense of passion, commitment, and teamwork.
 I have found them to be above reproach in their professionalism, workmanship, and the standards for which they set for themselves and their sub-trades.
-Even in the face of difficult challenges that sometimes arise in the course of a construction project, they are steadfast in their commitment to cooperation, pragmatism, and fairness.
 Not once have they fallen short of their commitment to total satisfaction.”

-Andy Hudak, Director of Construction (Retired)
+Andy Hudak, City of Boston (Retired)